cyberyom/MFTAnalyzer/README.md

 Welcome to MFT Analyzer.
 This tool is designed to parse and display MFT metadata.
 Passing -h will display a help menu.
 ```
 Passing -h will show you all of the options available to you.
-Note, the first argument you pass should be the **absolute path** to the target MFT file.
+Note, that the first argument you pass should be the **absolute path** to the target MFT file.